Employment & Internships

 Severe Economic Hardship

-Under rare circumstances, limited employment authorization may be given to F-1 and J-1 students who can demonstrate that they have been placed under severe financial hardship due to unforeseen circumstances beyond their control that arose after their arrival in the U.S. Please note that first year F-1 students are not eligible for economic hardship authorization.
+Under rare circumstances, F-1 students who can demonstrate severe financial hardship due to unforeseen circumstances beyond your control after your arrival in the U.S. can apply for Severe Economic Hardship.
+Please note that your must be enrolled for nine (9) months before being eligible for a severe economic hardship authorization.

 Authorization for F-1 students is approved by USCIS and can take up to 3-4 months to process.